fajarvm/nem2-openapi-generator-dart/README.md

 ```$bash
 ./generate.sh
 ```
+Please note that the generator also generates ```.gitignore```, a README, Dart metadata (pubspec), Travis and other configuration files which will overwrite any existing files with the same name.

 ## Configuration
-The OpenAPI generator uses a custom configuration file `openapi-config.yaml` available for Dart.
-Please refer to the following page for a complete list of config options: [here][openapi-genrator-dart2-configs].
+The OpenAPI generator accepts custom configuration available for Dart from the file `openapi-config.yaml`.
+Please refer to the following page for a complete list of config options: [dart][openapi-generator-dart2-configs] or [dart-dio][openapi-generator-dart2-dio-configs] (depends on your preference).

 ## Version
-This project is updated for NEM2 OpenAPI specification version [0.7.20][nem2-openapi-spec-file].
+This project is updated for NEM2 OpenAPI specification version [0.8.4][nem2-openapi-spec-file].

 ## Notes
 * This project's version should be consistent with that of the NEM2 OpenAPI specification (as specified inside `openapi3.yaml`).